GfSE/SAF-Specification/stakeholders.md

 * What services are expected from external entities?
 * What shall be validated to the customer at system level?
 * Which functions will the system provide?
-* Which information is exchanged between the system and external entitys?
+* Which information is exchanged between the system and external entities?
 * Who provides the inputs to a critical function?
 # Customer (Representative)
 Definition - Customer (Representative):